1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 will execute next; similarly a **stack pointer** and associated **frame pointer** are used to manage the stack for function parameters, local variables, and return addresses.

-### APIs

-These APIs, in some form, are available on any modern operating system.

-- Create
-- Destroy
-- Wait
-- Miscellaneous Control
-- Status

 ### Process Creation

 In early (or simple) operating systems, the loading process is done **eagerly**, i.e., all at once before running the program; modern OSes perform